SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 2000 / 700

 - Strength, Pierce, Bad Aim
-    - 2000 G bracelets are always one of these 3 bracelets.
-    - Easy to tell by equipping and shooting an arrow or throwing an item.
+    - Easily identified by equipping and shooting an arrow or throwing an item.

 #### Grass